 Camp Nearby: Potato Patch Campground

 Rarely can you find a U.S. Forest Service campground with hookups, which is why Potato Patch Campground stands out among campgrounds in the area.
 Resting on the western edge of the Coconino National Forest (and just 20 minutes from Jerome), it might be hard to find a better campground near ghost towns in Arizona.
-Campers with bigger rigs can stay in Loop B, and those with smaller setups can pick from other available sites.
+For instance, campers with bigger rigs can stay in Loop B, and those with smaller setups can pick from other available sites.
 One of the best parts of Potato Patch is the elevation — at nearly 8,000’ Potato Patch stays nice and cool for campers to escape the heat of Phoenix.

 Camp Nearby: Tombstone RV & Campground